 Next, set the trigger in the experience by adding your CSS Selector name as shown below along with the syntax.
 Once this is added and the experience is turned to active in the Experience Builder sidebar (shown above), Qualified will appear as soon as this element is clicked on your page.

 Using the CSS ID selector syntax: #contact-sales

-From here, you can create any experience you'd like and we've included an example below to help guide you.
+From here, you can create any experience you'd like.
+We've included an example below to help guide you:

 There are two types of experiences you can create within Qualified:

-In this guide we've gone over how to create a Manually-Triggered Experience in Qualified using three common CSS selectors: Class, ID, and HREF.
+In this article, we've gone over how to create a manually-triggered experience in Qualified using three common CSS selectors: class, id, and href.